rulestux/JavaChess/README.md

 * **Neovim**
 * **coc.nvim** with **coc-java** for Java language support (LSP, autocompletion, diagnostics)

-No IDEs were used during development — the project was built using a **CLI-first workflow**, reinforcing familiarity with terminal tooling and editor-driven development.
+No IDEs were used during development — the project was built using a **CLI-first workflow**.

 ## 🎯 Learning Outcomes